 Funder: National Institutes of Health

-Funding Amounts: Salary and research support for up to 5 years; award budgets include salary and program-related expenses as set by each NIH Institute/Center.
+Funding Amounts: Salary and research support for 3–5 years; award budgets include salary/fringe and research/development costs (amounts vary by NIH Institute/Center).

-Summary: Provides mentored support and protected time for early-career researchers to develop independent research careers in biomedical, behavioral, or clinical sciences through an independent clinical trial.
+Summary: Provides mentored career development support and protected time for researchers proposing independent clinical trials in biomedical, behavioral, or clinical sciences.